Composite Teeth vs Dental Implants: Your Guide to Modern Dental Restoration

 The Dental Implant Procedure

-1. Initial Consultation: Your dentist assesses your oral health and bone density
+1. Initial Consultation: Your dentist assesses your oral health and bone density through X-rays or scans.

 Success Rates and Factors Affecting Outcomes